chbrown/http-enhanced/README.md

     req.setEncoding('utf8'); // no!
     req.on('data', function(chunk) { ... }); // robot, NO!

-So you shouldn't call `req.readToEnd()` in your pipeline unless you're going to call it again with a callback, later.
+So you shouldn't call `req.readToEnd()` (without a callback) in your pipeline unless you're going to call it again with a callback, later.

 ### request.readData(callback)

-Wraps `req.readToEnd()` and uses the request's `Content-type` header to determine whether to parse the request as JSON or a form querystring.
+Wraps `req.readToEnd()` and uses the request's `Content-Type` header to determine whether to parse the request as JSON or a form querystring.

+    callback = function(error, data) { ... }

-- **application/json**: Returns result of `JSON.parse`.
-Interprets empty `application/json` requests as `null`, instead of throwing (`JSON.parse('')` will raise a SyntaxError normally).
+- `application/json`: Returns result of `JSON.parse`.
+Interprets empty `application/json` requests as `null`, instead of throwing an Error, since `JSON.parse('')` will raise a SyntaxError normally.
+If `JSON.parse(body)` throws an error due to invalid JSON, calls back with the error.
-- **application/x-www-form-urlencoded**: Returns result of `querystring.parse`.
+- `application/x-www-form-urlencoded`: Returns result of `querystring.parse`.
 - otherwise, returns the same thing as `readToEnd`, a Buffer.

-Does not work for uploads (use something like formidable).
+Does not work for uploads (use something like [formidable](https://github.com/felixge/node-formidable)).

 Returns the parsed querystring for GET requests.